RobotLeopard86/CacaoEngine/README.md

 Cacao Engine project management happens on [Taiga](https://tree.taiga.io/project/robotleopard86-cacao-engine).
 Issues created in GitHub will be automatically synced to Taiga for tracking purposes.
 Please **do not create issues in Taiga**, as they will not be synced to GitHub (a limitation of Taiga's GitHub integration).

+## Repository Structure
+This monorepo for Cacao Engine contains the engine itself, a suite of command-line tools for working with the engine, and the auxiliary libraries used by the enginea and tooling.
+These may be found in the `engine`, `tools`, and `libs` directories respectively, which each contain their own README files.

 ## Contributing
 If you wish to contribute to Cacao Engine, please consult the [contribution guidelines page](CONTRIBUTING.md) for more information.